opencontrol/freedonia-compliance/README.md

 This project repository demonstrates a simple `System Security Plan` generated using the [OpenControl](http://opencontrol.xyz) framework to automate security compliance paperwork.

-We created this demonstration because to be a simple starter example for ourselves and others.
+We created this demonstration as a simple starter example for ourselves and others.
 We found the existing mid-2016 OpenControl documentation and examples from Pivotal and 18F very specific to the use case of Cloud.gov.

 Audience
 ---------